leandrocp/mdex/guides/plugins.md

 end
 ```

-Assert on the rendered string when the plugin emits markup.
-When it rewrites
+Check the rendered string when your plugin outputs HTML.
+If it changes the tree
-the tree instead, `MyPlugin.attach/2` followed by `MDEx.Document.run/1` hands
+instead, call `MyPlugin.attach/2` and then `MDEx.Document.run/1` to get the
-you the nodes to match on.
+nodes and match on those.

 ## Emitting HTML

 Plugins often replace nodes with their own HTML.
-Three node types can carry it,
+Three node types can hold it.
-and the one you pick decides how much of the caller's configuration your plugin
+The one you pick decides how much your plugin depends on the caller's settings,
-depends on.
-That part is up to you:
+and that choice is yours:

 | Node | Default | `render: [escape: true]` | `render: [unsafe: true]` | `sanitize:` |
 | --- | --- | --- | --- | --- |